EngqvistLab/Supplemetenary_scripts_datasets_R2LG/EnzymeTopt/README.md

 iFeature features can be obtained with the script `extract_iFeatures.sh`.
 The script automatically downloads and runs code from the iFeatures repository https://github.com/Superzchen/iFeature.git.

 #### Extract UniRep encoding
 UniRep embeddings can be obtained by running the script `get_unirep_encoding.py`.
-For the script, one need to first download UniRep Repository and 1900_weights according to the instructions in UniRep repository.Then run
+For the script, one need to first download UniRep Repository and 1900_weights according to the instructions in UniRep repository.
 ```
 git clone https://github.com/churchlab/UniRep.git
 cd UniRep